AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 deliverable: a signed assessment that the deployment is operating within specification and producing trustworthy immutable records.

-Six tiers.
+Six enterprise tiers (Tiers 0–5).
+Two personal tracks (SACS, CAPC).
 No negotiation on scope.
 No bundling.

 Every certification carries an explicit expiry date.
 Certifications do not roll over silently — each expiry is a gate.
 The client's system is assessed